Argentine seabass: Distribution and habitat

 The Argentine seabass is a rare species, found only in the southwestern Atlantic Ocean, along the coasts of Argentina, Uruguay, and Brazil.
-They generally inhabit cold waters along the South American continental shelf.
-Typically marine (they may also be found in brackish waters), Argentine seabass have been reported at depths from 15 m to 60 m.
+They generally inhabit cold waters along the South American continental shelf, but also form a component of some subtropical reef communities, especially rocky reefs and outcrops.
+Typically marine (they may be rarely encountered in brackish waters), Argentine seabass have been reported at depths from 15 m to 60 m.

 Argentine seabass are known to prey upon crabs and small fish.
 They are in turn eaten by predators such as the Imperial shag.

 Relationship with humans

 Argentine seabass are consumed by humans, typically being caught off Argentina and, to a lesser extent, Uruguay.
-Their meat is generally marketed fresh, frozen or filleted.
+Their meat is generally marketed fresh, frozen or filleted, and 10,000 - 15,000 tonnes were caught annually in the early 2000s.
 It is not known whether the Argentine seabass is experiencing any major environmental threats, and the overall population trend for this species is unknown.
 It is classified as Data Deficient by the IUCN.

+There are no special regulations concerning the Argentine seabass, though the best harvesting season is from August to March.
+The species also occurs in a number of marine protected areas.
+In addition to commercial fishery, the Argentine seabass is also caught by anglers and is typically eaten fried or grilled.